Paranormal Eye Uk

 Join the Paranormal Eye team at this truly haunted location, Spend the night in search of the many ghosts that do haunt here.
 The coach house is an secluded hidden cavern, this is home to a coffer that is said to date back to the early 1200's.
 Many guests in this area feel extremely uneasy reports of strange swirls of lights and mists are often witnessed here along with what sound likes stones being thrown.
-The butchers parlor many are too afraid to venture into this area as dark shadows are often seen and reports of heavy footsteps coming from the above .
+The butlers parlor many are too afraid to venture into this area as dark shadows are often seen and reports of heavy footsteps coming from the above .
 The underground chambers are particularly active, many guests refuse to even enter these areas.
 Poltergeist activity has also been witnessed here.

 Heavy footsteps and dragging noises are frequently heard above the Chapel , strange bright shooting white lights are common.
 The caves have reports of a tall dark shadow many refer to him as the hooded figure he has tremendous energy and does make his presence known.